 The School holds a regular assembly for students Monday mornings, as a means of both informing them of important information and upcoming events, as well as to celebrate various accomplishments of classes and individual students.
-Families are encouraged to attend virtually until COVID protocols change.
+School assemblies will be held with the most updated Westerly Health & Safety Protocols.